opentofu/tofu-ls/.github/CONTRIBUTING.md

 ## Debugging

-[PacketSender](https://packetsender.com) enables you to open a TCP socket with a server, when launched as such.
+When launched as such, [PacketSender](https://packetsender.com) enables you to open a TCP socket with a server.
 Approximate steps of debugging follow.

  - Install PacketSender (e.g. on MacOS via `brew cask install packet-sender`)